 With the ongoing challenges of COVID-19 your safety and that of our team is our priority.
 We are conducting face to face consultations and surgery in accordance with Department of Health guidelines.

-Queensland Health has recommended that patients and visitors wear masks when attending clinics.
+Queensland Health requires that patients and visitors wear masks when attending clinics.

 Kindly ensure you and your carer wear a mask when you come into KindSIGHT.
 Please call 07 3063 1600 with any enquiries.

 Telehealth consultation appointments with Dr Katherine Smallcombe are available to assist you in maintaining optimal eye health, particularly for high-risk patients.

 A valid referral from your Optometrist or Family practitioner is still required for the consultation which is conducted either by telephone, Skype or FaceTime.
 Please call KindSIGHT on 07 3063 1600 to arrange an appointment.

 - KindSIGHT remains committed to adhering to up to date guidelines provided by the Federal Government Department of Health, Queensland Health and RANZCO (Royal Australian and New Zealand College of Ophthalmologists)